Julia Stiles: Personal life

 Stiles graduated from Columbia University with a degree in English literature in 2005.
 She almost turned down the first Bourne film because of college exams, and deferred a semester for the first two films.
-At Columbia she dated actor Joseph Gordon-Levitt and the two lived in John Jay Hall.
+At Columbia she dated her 10 Things I Hate About You co-star Joseph Gordon-Levitt and the two lived in John Jay Hall.
 She and actor David Harbour were in a relationship between 2011 and 2015.
 In 2010, she received a John Jay Award, an honorary award given annually to five alumni by the Columbia College Alumni Association for professional achievements.

 Stiles has also worked for Habitat for Humanity, building housing in Costa Rica, and has worked with Amnesty International to raise awareness of the harsh conditions of immigration detention of unaccompanied juveniles.
 In January 2004, Marie Claire featured Stiles's trip to witness conditions at the Berks County Youth Center in Leesport, Pennsylvania.

 Stiles is a former vegan, occasionally eating red meat.
 She says she gave up veganism after she developed anemia and found it difficult to get proper nutrition while traveling.

 She has described herself as a feminist and wrote about the subject in The Guardian.

 She is a fan of baseball and the New York Mets.
 She threw the ceremonial first pitch before their May 29, 2006 game.

 In September 2017 Stiles married camera assistant Preston J. Cook with whom she worked on Blackway.
 They have three children.